 Employment growth rebate for payroll tax

-A payroll tax rebate of up to $20,000 is available to eligible employers who can demonstrate over a full financial year that they have employed more than their level of full-time employees.
+A payroll tax rebate of up to $20,000 is available to eligible employers who can demonstrate a net employment increase in the number of new Queensland full-time positions over a full financial year.

 The rebate is: